Guest Speakers for 2024

 June 14: Greg Cudnik, Fisherman’s Headquarters, and Fish Head Charters –If you have not attended one of Greg’s seminars before, get ready for more tips on fishing Barnegat Bay than you can manage to write down.
 Primarily a light tackle fisherman, his guide service is in high demand.
 You can catch Greg’s weekly fishing report and forecast on YouTube or at FishingLBI.com

 August 9: “Bayside” Dave Etelman – Village Harbor Fishing Club member and new board member, Dave will present a clinic on fishing the surf in NJ.
-Well known in the local fishing community through his Youtube videos, Facebook page, and other social media, Dave will give us the best advice possible on claiming keepers from the beach.
+Well known in the local fishing community through his YouTube videos, Facebook page, and other social media, Dave will give us the best advice possible on claiming keepers from the beach.
 Dave runs a popular Facebook group called “Surf Fishing LBI with Bayside Dave” which has 5800+ members and growing.
 It’s an online forum for surf anglers, novice through expert, to share their knowledge of the sport.
 Fishing reports from the beaches and jetties of LBI are shared and the group supports and promotes the local bait and tackle shops.

 Fishing Facts